SoloFinanceHub

 Where It Shines

 Photographers: Inquiry → consultation → proposal → contract → invoice → delivery timeline.
 The workflow is designed for this exact pipeline.
+Session details, shot lists, location logistics, and payment schedules all live in one project.
+HoneyBook dominates the photography market for good reason.

 Event planners: Multiple events, detailed timelines, payment schedules with deposits and milestones.
 Built for event workflows.
+The ability to manage complex payment schedules (30% booking deposit, 30% at planning milestone, 40% day-of) is excellent.

 Designers: Portfolio integration, mood boards, client approval workflows.
 Very visual.
+The Smart Files can include image galleries, making it easy to present design concepts alongside pricing.

 Where It Falls Short (For Me)